Do Your People Need a Digital Detox?

 July 17, 2018 / Employee Engagement

-As Apple and Google are encouraging their employees to take breaks from email, conduct laptop-free meetings, and escape an “always on” culture, it’s clear that concerns over digital health are on the rise.
-But what is digital health?
+As Apple and Google are encouraging their employees to take breaks from email, conduct laptop-free meetings, and escape an “always-on” culture, it’s clear that concerns over our interactions with all things digital are on the rise.
+But how can you tell if your people need a digital detox?
 And what does it mean for your employees in our hyper-connected world?

-Digital health refers to an individual’s relationship with the digital world, the amount of time he or she spends interacting with screens and the level of pressure they feel to be connected.
-This usually refers their professional lives but can also include online gaming, social media, and moving image consumption.
+An individual’s relationship with the digital world is the amount of time he or she spends interacting with screens and the level of pressure they feel to be connected.
+This usually refers to their professional lives but can also include online gaming, social media, and moving image consumption.
 A 2016 Nielsen Company audience report indicated that adults in the U.S. spend over 10½ hours per day looking at screens, including tablets, smartphones, personal computers, multimedia devices, video games, radios, DVDs, DVRs and TVs.

 Being “On” Leads to Burnout